 In order to protect the stability of underwriting margins, claims trends are actively monitored on an ongoing basis to identify any significant changes in claims experience and allow prices to be adjusted accordingly.
-Westfield Health invests in underwriting data mining and analytics which will further enhance its insurance risk management capabilities.
+Westfield continues to invest in underwriting data mining and analytics which will further enhance the Company's insurance risk management capabilities.